pygame/pygame/docs/reST/ref/sprite.rst

 sprites.
 A game could create new types of Group classes that operate on specially customized Sprite instances they contain.

-The basic Sprite class can draw the Sprites it contains to a Surface.
+The basic Group class can draw the Sprites it contains to a Surface.
 The ``Group.draw()`` method requires that each Sprite have a ``Surface.image`` attribute and a ``Surface.rect``.
 The ``Group.clear()`` method requires these same attributes, and can be used to erase all the Sprites with background.